Most of the women in the BTR community are comfortable talking about their emotional pain. Betrayal hurts.

 I want to thank those of you who’ve rated Trauma Mama Husband Drama, or who purchased it on Amazon.
 Here’s one of the reviews from a verified purchase.

 It says “Betrayed women pour hours of research into trying to understand their abusive husbands and fix themselves.
 All these years, I betrayed myself believing I had influence over him and questioning my gut.
 This book delivers the powerful take-home message that it’s not about her.
 Others won’t always understand, and our power lies in trusting ourselves while seeking safety and freedom from abusive behaviors.
-Love the illustration of the woman experiencing positive vibes and serenity from inner-strength and change,” so thank you.
+Love the illustration of the woman experiencing positive vibes and serenity from inner-strength and change.”
+So thank you.

 Betrayal Trauma Recovery Group Offers Unlimited Support

 If you haven’t joined yet, we would love to see you in a session of Betrayal Trauma Recovery Group today.
 When you join, you get unlimited support.
-You also get to talk to women who understand this situation immediately.
-You don’t have to explain it to them, you don’t have to justify yourself.
-All they will do is open their arms up with love and validate you, and help you feel support and confidence.

-Okay, now I’m going to continue my conversation with Connie.
+Okay.
+Now I’m going to continue my conversation with Connie.

 Marital Rape: What Does Consent Actually Mean?